Existence of solutions for deterministic bilevel games under a general Bayesian approach: Preliminaries and model formulation

-An important belief that we shall consider is the one given by the uniform distribution over the sets $S(x)$.
+An important belief that we shall consider in this setting (and that will lead our efforts in the following sections) is the one given by uniform distributions over the sets $S(x)$.
 This belief models the situation where the leader has no information over how the followers select their reaction, hence assigning equal density to each possible one.
-Assuming that the reaction map $S$ has convex values, this belief can be simply defined in terms of Lebesgue measures, by taking into account the affine dimension of the sets.

 \begin{definition}[Neutral belief] Let $Y$ be a nonempty closed subset of $\R^p$ and let $S:X\tto Y$ be a set-valued map with nonempty convex compact values.
 The Neutral belief $\iota:X\to\mathscr{P}(Y)$ over $S$ is given by